 For the eyes of the Lord are on the righteous, And His ears are open to their prayers; But the face of the Lord is against those who do evil.
 (1 Peter 3:12)

 I’m not trying to play the role of “Prayer Czar” here.
 God is God, and He can choose to hear any prayer that He wants to hear, regardless of how the person is living.
-But if His word means what it says, He has to draw some lines of division between the prayers of Christians who are trying to live right and the prayers of those who aren’t.
+If, however, His word means what it says, He has to draw some lines of division between the prayers of Christians who are trying to live right and the prayers of those who aren’t.

 If this seems harsh, let me offer an illustration to help you better understand.
 Let’s say that a father has a son whose life is dominated by a lust for money and possessions.
 The young man wants everything the “good” life has to offer, even if it means bending a few rules or breaking a few laws to get it.
 Time and time again the father begs him to reprioritize his life and repent of his sins, but the son refuses.